thomasmf/nomenine-defunct/documentation/reference/context.md

 Defact
 ------

+**defact** is used to define new types.
+Type in nominine can both be used to construct objects as well as discriminating between objects.

         ( defact (: 'test-type' ( number ) [ that * ( that ) ] ) .)

 defines a new **type** which constructor takes a **number** as parameter and returns the square of that **number**.
+The object produced is "signed".
+If, for example, a function is defined to take **test-type** as parameter, then an ordinary **number** will not do.
+The parameter object in that situation must be constructed using the specific **test-type** factory.

 **defact** is short hand for: